blueonline07/hive/README.md

-# Weave
+# Hive

-Lightweight implementation of the Weave real-time collaborative file sharing system.
+Lightweight implementation of the Hive real-time collaborative file sharing system.

 ## Overview

-This is a lightweight implementation of the Weave project, which provides:
+This is a lightweight implementation of the Hive project, which provides:

 - User authentication with JWT
 - File upload and download with MinIO/S3 pre-signed URLs